-Dean Batchelder – Graduated from Colorado School of Trades in 1992 and had his own shop prior to coming to Brownells in the Gunsmith Tech Support department in 2001.
-Since 2005 he has been instructing “AR-15 Armorer and Customization” and “Alternate Finishes” classes at various Gunsmithing Schools as well as the NRA Summer Gunsmithing Program, on behalf of Brownells, Inc.
+Dean Batchelder graduated from Colorado School of Trades in 1991 and had his own shop prior to going to Brownells as a Gunsmith Tech in 2001.
+Since 2005, he has instructed AR-15 Armorer and Customization and Alternative Finishes classes at various gunsmithing schools as well as the NRA Summer Gunsmithing Program on behalf of Brownells.

 Lee Helgeland is one of the premier stockmakers in the nation.
 He has spent 30 years perfecting his craft and is a member of the American Custom Gunmakers Guild.
-In addition to achieving a rare level of mastery in the stockmaking and metalsmithing industries, Lee and his works have been showcased in national magazines.
+In addition to achieving a rare level of mastery in the stockmaking and metalsmithing industries, Helgeland and his works have been showcased in national magazines.

 Report a problem with this page